-A. Nason P/N SM-2B-115R/443 or
+A. Nason P/N SM-2B-115R/443 (wired as described) and/or

 The 2 wires from the pressure switch must be connected directly to the pressure switch input of the PCM/PH controlling the compressor or, if controlled using the roboRIO and a relay, to the roboRIO.
 If connected to the roboRIO, the roboRIO must be programmed to sense the state of the switch and operate the relay module that powers the compressor to prevent over-pressuring the system.